 Motorcycle Insurance Minimum Requirements in Wisconsin

 Accidents can be costly, and can cause financial destruction to those involved.
 So, the state needs to have some sort of assurance that you have the means of dealing with the possible expenses.
-Most cyclists choose vehicle liability insurance to meet this requirement.
+Most motorcyclists choose to purchase motorcycle insurance to meet this requirement.

 Ways to Establish Financial Responsibility

-There are three acceptable ways of proving to WisDOT that you're financially responsible enough to ride your bike throughout the state:
+There are a number of acceptable ways to prove to WisDOT that you're financially responsible enough to ride your bike throughout the state:

 - Carrying a liability policy that includes bodily injury and property damage coverage.

 - Posting a bond issued by an insurance company.

 - Placing a cash deposit of $60,000 with WisDOT.